Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: The borderline case

-{\bf Acknowledgments:} The author thanks Patricia Mu\~{n}oz Ewald for discussions, and gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}. \\
+{\bf Acknowledgments:} The author thanks Igor Zelenko and Patricia Mu\~{n}oz Ewald for enlightening discussions.
+He thanks the anonymous referees for helpful comments, and gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}.

+There are no financial or non-financial competing interests that are directly or indirectly related to this work. \\